Naseef Naeem

-Naseef Naeem (Arabic ناصيف نعيم) (born 1974 in Fairouzeh, Homs Governorate, Syria) is a Christian Syrian-German legal scholar specializing in Public and Constitutional law.
-He is an expert on legal and political affairs in the Middle East, Syria, and the Constitution of Iraq.
+Naseef Naeem (Arabic ناصيف نعيم) (born 1974 in Fairouzeh, Homs Governorate, Syria) is a Christian Syrian–German legal scholar specializing in public and constitutional law.
+He is an expert on legal and political affairs in the Middle East, Syria, and the constitution of Iraq.

 Biography

-Naseef Naeem studied Law and Public administration in Syria.
+law and public administration in Syria.
 In 1996 he acquired a Bachelor of Law from the University of Aleppo.
-In 1999 he graduated from Damascus University as a Master in Public law with a thesis on the recent reforms of the Syrian Inheritance law.
+In 1999 he graduated from Damascus University as a Master in Public law with a thesis on the recent reforms of the Syrian inheritance law.
 Between 1999 and 2002 Naeem practiced law as an attorney in the city of Homs.

-In 2002 Naeem was granted a scholarship to complete his Doctoral Studies at the Law Faculty of the University of Göttingen (Germany).
-He received his doctoral degree with a dissertation on the New Federal System of the Republic of Iraq in 2007.
+In 2002 Naeem was granted a scholarship to complete his doctoral studies at the Law Faculty of the University of Göttingen (Germany).
+He received his doctoral degree with a dissertation on the new federal system of the Republic of Iraq in 2007.